farbodkhoraminia/CZI-converter/README.md

 pip install -r requirements.txt

 # Step 4: Configure Input and Output Paths
-# Open the `config.json` file in a text editor and specify the input and output paths:
+# Open the `config.json` file in a text editor and specify the input and output paths.
 # Example:
 # {
 #     "input_folder": "path/to/input_folder",